 NBCUniversal Tony Coelho Media ScholarshipThe NBCUniversal Tony Coelho Media Scholarship recognizes eight (8) students with disabilities who are passionate about increasing disability representation in the media, communications, or entertainment industries.

-The NBCUniversal Tony Coelho Media Scholarship will provide eight (8) scholarships to be used in the fall semester of 2023.
-High school seniors, undergraduate, and graduate students with disabilities who are pursuing careers in media, communications, or entertainment industries who will be enrolled in college or a university during Fall 2023 are eligible.
-Each recipient will receive $5,625 to help cover the cost of education at their college or university.
+The NBCUniversal Tony Coelho Media Scholarship annually provides eight (8) scholarships to high school seniors, undergraduate, and graduate students with disabilities who are pursuing careers in media, communications, or entertainment industries.
+Each recipient receives $5,625 to help cover the cost of education at their college or university.

 This scholarship has been named in honor of Tony Coelho, a former United States Representative from California and the primary author and sponsor of the Americans with Disabilities Act (ADA) in the House.